hmshen904/arxiv-digest/README.md

 2. `LLM_API_KEY` - Your provider's API key

 If these secrets are not set, the workflow defaults to GitHub Models with `GITHUB_TOKEN`.

+### Reading List

+Each paper summary includes a "📚 Read Later" checkbox.
+When you check this box:

+1. A GitHub workflow detects the change (`.github/workflows/reading-list.yml`)
+2. The paper title and ArXiv link are automatically added to a **📚 ArXiv Reading List** issue
+3. The reading list issue is created automatically if it doesn't exist (labeled `reading-list`)

+This lets you quickly bookmark interesting papers while reviewing the daily digest, with all your selections tracked in one place.